| William A Smith had two son, William and

 Oxfordshire and Daventry

+in Northants.
 The Daventry factory was

 established when Ford Motor Company Ltd moved its Parts